AlexanderMS/throttle-repeat/README.md

   * **task**: `function(index) -> Promise<Any>`

-  Defines an action to perform on each iteration.
-Must be yield-able. `index` determines iteration number.
+  An action to perform on each iteration.
+Must be yield-able.
+Iteration `index` is passed to the `task` function.

-  * **rate**: `function(lastResult) -> Number (milliseconds)`
+  * **rate**: `function(iterationResult) -> Number (milliseconds)`

-  Defines the minimum number of milliseconds to wait since the *start* of the most recent call to `task`.
-Invoked after each iteration, with `lastResult` of each iteration returned by `task`.
-If `task` took more than the `rate` milliseconds, then next `task` is called right away.
-Next task is always executed sequentially, not earlier than until the most recent task yields.
+  The number of milliseconds between the *start* of the completed iteration and the *start* of the next iteration.
+After each iteration, the module invokes the `rate` function with `iterationResult` of the completed iteration and computes the waiting time before starting the next iteration according to the formula: `<time before next iteration> = <result of rate(...)> - <execution time of the completed iteration>`.
+If completed iteration took more than the `rate` milliseconds, the next iteration is started immediately upon completion of the iteration.

   *Example 1*.
-For a fixed wait time, e.g., two seconds, just provide a constant value: `rate: () => 2000`.
-This means each `task` will be called at most once in two seconds.
-If a `task` took more than two seconds, then the next `task` is called right after the most recent task yields.
+Fixed wait time.
+Just provide a constant value: `rate: () => 2000`.
+This means each `task` will be called every two seconds.
+If a `task` takes more than two seconds, the next iteration follows as soon as the most recent task yields, even if it is more than two seconds.

   *Example 2*.
-For a variable wait time, e.g., to achieve on average at most 20 requests/s for a variable-load task:

-    1. Make your task return the actual request count, so `lastResult` becomes `actualRequestCount`.
-    2. Provide a formula, e.g., `rate: (actualRequestCount) => 1000 * actualRequestCount / 20`

-  So, if `actualRequestCount` is 20, it will wait for one second since the start of the most recent task.
-If `actualRequestCount` is 10, it will wait only for half a second, so that, on average, the waiting time for each 20 items is one second.
-This is useful for tasks like polling a queue (with unknown number of messages) or a database (with unknown number of items) when throttling is important but always waiting for a constant amount of time is sub-optimal.
+Variable wait time.
+A variable-load `task` could be instructed to return the actual request count, and `rate` could be defined as something like: `rate: (actualRequestCount) => 1000 * actualRequestCount / 20`.
+If 20 requests are sent, it waits for one second.
+If 10 requests are sent, the wait time is proportionally reduced to half a second.
+This is useful for tasks like polling a queue (with unknown number of messages) or a database (with unknown number of items) when throttling is important, but waiting for a constant amount of time is sub-optimal.

-  * **until**: `function(count, lastResult) -> Boolean`
+  * **until**: `function(count, iterationResult) -> Boolean`

   Exit condition. `task` is called until the condition evaluates as true.
-The condition is first evaluated after the end of the first call. `count` is the number of `task` executions so far.
+The condition is first evaluated after the end of the first call. `count` is the number of `task` executions so far, `iterationResult` is the result of the completed iteration.

 ### Optional parameters

-  * **reducer**: `function(accumulator, lastResult) -> Any`
+  * **reducer**: `function(accumulator, iterationResult) -> Any`

-  Reduces results returned by `task` as if they were in an array (`reduce` function in ES6). `initialValue` is used as the initial value.
-Defaults to a simple increment (thus, shows the number of executions).

   * **initialValue**: `Any`

-  The initial value `accumulator` is set to.
-Defaults to `0`.
+  Applies the `reducer` function against an `accumulator` and each `iterationResult` to reduce it to a single value. `initialValue` is the initial value of `accumulator`. `reducer` defaults to a simple increment, while `initialValue` defaults to `0`.

 ### Returns